worthington10TW/ElasticsearchBrownBag/PITCHME.md

 ---

+# Our example data set

+ThoughtWorks university
+Trainers and students

+---

 # What is Elasticsearch?

 Elasticsearch is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
 As the heart of the Elastic Stack, it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.